 So who are the two witnesses - the “two olive trees, and the two candlesticks?”
 Can I say that they represent a group of people we have met previously in this chapter?
 Revelation 15 described a group of people in heaven singing a song only they could sing who I said were the 144,000.
-As we continue looking at Revelation 11, we will see what those individuals will be doing on the earth and how they came to be in heaven before the seven last plagues were poured out.
+As we continue looking at Revelation 11, we will see what those individuals will be doing on the earth and how they come to be in heaven before the seven last plagues are poured out.

 In Revelation 11:2-3, two separate times are mentioned; forty-two months and twelve hundred and sixty days; these same time lengths are given in two different units of measurement.
 What was the reason for this?
 They are for two different groups and which begin at two separate times.
 The “Gentiles” will tread down the holy city for forty-two months and the two witnesses will give their testimony for twelve hundred and sixty days.
 They also have different starting times.
 The twelve hundred and sixty days connected to the two witnesses begin at the opening of the time of trouble marked by the first global earthquake.
 The forty-two months begin thirty days later when the New World Order takes control of this earth; the New World Order is represented by the first beast of Revelation 13 and is in power for forty-two months (Revelation 13:5), as are the Gentiles in this chapter, and the ten toes in Daniel 2:44 and is also mentioned in Daniel 12:7.

 In Chapter 15 on Daniel 12, we will see how on the preparation day of the Passover in the future, the global earthquake we saw occurring in Revelation 8:5 will signal the beginning of the “time of trouble” spoken of in Daniel 12:1.
 At this point in time the 144,000 will begin giving their testimony for 1,260 days.
 They will be empowered by the latter rain of Elohim’s Spirit, and they will have an understanding of Elohim’s Word, the Bible, which they obtained because they have followed the counsel found in Revelation 10:9-11.
 Joel 2:23 tells us, “Be glad then, ye children of Zion, and rejoice in Yahuwah your Elohim: for He hath given you the former rain moderately, and He will cause to come down for you the rain, the former rain, and the latter rain in the first month” which coincides with the time of the preparation day of the Passover.
 They will have experienced what the “Two Witnesses” were representing.
 They have the knowledge of the Old and New Testaments; especially the prophecies and have received the “oil” of the early and latter rain – the cleansing and empowering power of the Spirit of Elohim.
-“And it shall come to pass afterward, that I will pour our My spirit upon all flesh; and your sons and your daughters, shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and upon the handmaids in those days will I pour out My Spirit” (Joel 2:28-29).
+“And it shall come to pass afterward, that I will pour out My Spirit upon all flesh; and your sons and your daughters, shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and upon the handmaids in those days will I pour out My Spirit” (Joel 2:28-29).
 “Thy watchmen shall lift up the voice; with the voice together shall they sing: for they shall see eye to eye, when Yahuwah shall bring again Zion” (Isaiah 52:8).

 Just like at Pentecost, Elohim’s servants and handmaids will be united and in harmony with one another.
-When people sing together there must be harmony with no discord if people are going to want to listen to you sing and so it will be with the 144,000 just as it was on the day Pentecost nearly 2,000 years ago.
+When people sing together there must be harmony with no discord if people are going to want to listen to you sing, and so it will be with the 144,000 just as it was on the day Pentecost nearly 2,000 years ago.
 “They were all with one accord in one place” (Acts 2:1).
 The 144,000 will not be in “one place’ as it was at Pentecost,” but just like when the Spirit of Elohim fell on the seventy elders in the wilderness “there remained two of the men in the camp, the name of the one was Eldad and name of the other Medad: and the spirit rested upon them . . . and they prophesied in the camp” (Numbers 11:25-26).
-The 144,000 will be scattered throughout the earth and Elohim’s Spirit will fall upon each of them wherever they are and the work foretold in Revelation 11 will be seen wherever they may be at.
+The 144,000 will be scattered throughout the earth at the time of the first global earthquake, and Elohim’s Spirit will fall upon each of them wherever they are and the work foretold in Revelation 11 will be seen wherever they may be at.

 “And if any man hurt them [the Two Witnesses – the 144,000], fire proceeds out of their mouth, and devours their enemies: and if any man will hurt them, he must in this manner be killed.
 These [the 144,000] have power to shut heaven, that it rain not in the days [‘a thousand two hundred and three score days’] of their prophecy [‘thou must prophesy’ (Revelation 10:11)]: and have power over the waters to turn them to blood, and to smite the earth with all plagues, as often as they will” (Revelation 11:5-6).
 “Wherefore thus saith Yahuwah Elohim of hosts, Because ye speak this word, behold, I will make My words in thy mouth fire, and this people wood, and it shall devour them” (Jeremiah 5:14).
 In the days of Elijah fire came down from Elohim and consumed those men who came to arrest him.
 See 2 Kings 1:9-15.
-The 144,000 are Elijah who we are told will come “before the coming of the great and dreadful day of Yahuwah” (Malachi 4:5).
+The 144,000 are "Elijah" who we are told will come “before the coming of the great and dreadful day of Yahuwah” (Malachi 4:5).